zappee/signal-trading/trade-history-saver/README.md

-# Coinbase Exchange Trade History Saver
+# CoinbasePro Exchange Trade History Saver

 ## 1) Overview
-This application downloads trade data from Coinbase Pro Crypto Exchange and store them in a database.
+This application downloads trade data from CoinbasePro Crypto Exchange and store them in a database.
 Each ticker has an own database table therefore trade histories are saved separately per tickers.

 >A ticker symbol or stock symbol is an abbreviation used to uniquely identify publicly traded shares of a particular stock on a particular stock market.
 A stock symbol may consist of letters, numbers or a combination of both.